-Elementary and high school tuition and fixed fees, a component of the tuition and other school fees index, is included in the education and communication group of the Consumer Price Index (CPI).
-Both the tuition and other school fees index and the elementary and high school tuition and fixed fees index are published monthly at the U.S. level.
-The education and communication index is published in all publication areas on each area's publication cycle.
+Elementary and high school tuition and fixed fees, a component of the tuition, other school fees, and childcare index, is included in the education and communication major group of the Consumer Price Index (CPI).
+Both the tuition, other school fees, and childcare index and the elementary and high school tuition and fixed fees index are published monthly at the U.S. level.
+The education and communication index are published for all published areas on each area's publication cycle.

-Elementary and high school tuition and fixed fees (hereafter referred to as E-HS tuition), accounts for about 10 percent of the weight of the tuition and other school fees index.
+Elementary and high school tuition and fixed fees (hereafter referred to as E-HS tuition), accounts for about 10 percent of the weight of the tuition, other school fees, and childcare index.
 This is the third largest component of the index.

-The base period weight for each CPI item group is the out-of-pocket expenditures that households had incurred for that item in 2007-08.
 The weight for E-HS tuition reflects annual consumer expenditures for studies at elementary schools and high schools (grades K-12) where tuition or fixed fees or both are charged.
-The CPI sample of elementary and high schools that were priced was selected proportional to expenditures for students as reported by households residing in the 87 areas sampled by the CPI.
-In most cases, the schools that were priced were in close proximity to the 87 sampling areas.
-However, some students may choose to attend elementary or high schools that are outside of the 87 pricing areas and they are also included in the sample (which is unlike the samples for most other CPI items).
+The CPI sample of elementary and high schools priced are selected proportional to expenditures for students as reported by households residing in the areas sampled by the CPI.
+In most cases, the schools that were priced were in close proximity to the sampling areas; however, students may attend elementary or high schools that are outside of the pricing areas.
+These schools are also included in the sample (which is unlike the samples for most other CPI items).

 Student tuition, whether paid on a yearly or monthly basis, as well as necessary fixed fees (such as registration fees, athletic fees, activity fees, etc.) are eligible for pricing.
 As a general rule, most private schools are eligible for pricing in the E-HS tuition index because they charge tuition or fixed fees or both.